adults reviewing documents

 Zachary M. Chupak

-Zachary Chupak is an associate in the Estate, Financial & Tax Planning Practice Area.
-He has experience serving high-net worth individuals and families with estate planning, estate administration, probate and tax litigation, and family office needs.
-He works with clients throughout New England and the U.S. and helps oversee both public and private investments, including investments with various private equity funds, hedge fund and other alternative investment entities.
+Zachary Chupak is an Associate in the Estate, Financial & Tax Planning Practice Area.
+He assists high-net worth individuals and families in need of asset protection, business succession planning and gift and estate tax strategies.
+Multi-generational and blended families seek Zach’s assistance with estate planning, estate administration, probate and tax litigation, and family office needs.

 Stay Connected